 Plaque in front of Ernie and Fran's house.
 It was built in 1897, not 1894 (click to enlarge)

-They kicked out the low-lifes, fixed her up, and paid off the mortgage in
+They kicked the low-lifes out, fixed her up, and paid the mortgage off in

 8 years!
 Ernie and Fran married in 1957.
 He raved about her cooking, which